Passcode MDM payload settings for Apple devices

 Maximum number of failed attempts

-If you don’t change this setting, after six failed attempts, the device imposes a time delay before a passcode can be entered again.
+If you don’t change this setting, after six failed attempts, the device imposes a time delay before a passcode or password can be entered again.

 The time delay increases with each failed attempt.
 After the final failed attempt, all data and settings are securely erased from the iOS or iPadOS device.
-A macOS device locks after the final attempt.
+After the final attempt on a Mac computer, the user account gets disabled.

 Delay after failed login attempts